Joseph5610/fxradio/README.md

 sudo xattr -r -d com.apple.quarantine /Applications/FXRadio.app/
 ```

+### Plain JAR file

-If you are not on macOS and you have downloaded .jar files, beware, this distribution is not officially supported but allows you to run the app on any system that supports Java.
+Beware, this distribution is not officially supported but allows you to run the app on any system that has Java 1.8 with JavaFX installed.
-1. Ensure that you have Java8 installed, as this is only supported Java version
+1. Ensure that you have Java 1.8 installed, as this is only supported Java version
 2. Locate the downloaded fxRadio.jar file on your file system and navigate to this directory using command line.
 3. Check that java command points to JRE 1.8 installation - run the command  **java -version**
 3. If java version command returns 1.8.0_xyz, you can run the command **java -jar fxRadio.jar** and app should now start.